LorenzoCorgnati/EU_HFR_NODE_pyAVRBstats/README.md

 The application perform statistics both starting from the raw .ruv radial files from Codar SeaSonde systems and from the netCDF files archived in the EU HFR NODE THREDDS catalog.

+For running the application, execution permits must be assigned by using the following command: 'chmod 755 pyAVRBstats.py'

 Usage: pyAVRBstats.py -n <network ID> -t <radial file type (nc or ruv)>
 Example: pyAVRBstats.py -n HFR-TirLig -t nc
 Example: pyAVRBstats.py -n HFR-EUSKOOS -t ruv